Pure Land Buddhism: Modern era

 In modern China, Pure Land practice remains an influential Dharma gate among Chinese Buddhists.
 Several modern Chinese figures have also promoted Pure Land as a main practice, and even as an independent tradition.
 Master Yinguang (1861–1941) was particularly influential in the modern revival of Pure Land in mainland China.
 He was so influential in his own time that he became known as “the pillar and guide of contemporary Pure Land,” and “the builder of Pure Land school”.
 As such, he was soon recognized as the "thirteen patriarch" of Chinese Pure Land by his contemporaries and followers.

-Another key figure in the Pure Land revival was Yang Wenhui (1837–1911), who published the Pure Land writings of Shandao in his Jinling Sutra Publishing House.
+Another key figure in the Pure Land revival was Yang Wenhui (1837–1911).
+Yang retrieved twelve Chinese Pure Land works from Japan, works that had been lost in China since the Tang Huichang persecution.
+These included the writings of Shandao, Daochuo and Tanluan.
+Yang published these works through his Jinling Sutra Publishing House, making these classic Pure Land works available in China once again.
 He was also well known for promoting and defending the Chinese Pure Land Buddhist tradition.
 Yet another important promoter of Pure Land practice in the Republican period was Master Hong Yi (1880–1942), the eleventh patriarch of the Nanshan Vinaya school.

 Other important figures include Venerable Chin Kung (1927–2022), and Venerable Guang Qin (1892–1986).
 Another modern Chinese Pure Land teacher is Master Da’an, abbot of Donglin Temple (Jiujiang) at the famous Mount Lu.

 One unique Chinese Pure Land organization that has arisen is the Pristine Pure Land School of Dharma Master Huijing (1950–) and Dharma Master Jingzong (1966–, Abbot of Hongyuan Monastery).
 This tradition focuses exclusively on Pure land study and practice, informed by the works of Shandao.

 Another Chinese Pure Land organization that has developed recently is the Hwadzan Pure Land Association based in Taipei.
 They are known for their online presence and for using the internet as a way to spread the Pure Land teachings.